 The safest and most effective treatment is known as radioactive iodine therapy.
 In this treatment modality, radioactive iodine is given by injection. this iodine accumulates in the thyroid (remember that the thyroid is responsible for gathering iodine from throughout the body).
 This radioactive iodine then irradiates the overactive tissue and results in full remission of the disease.
 It is, however, a costly treatment that they only perform at special facilities.

 As you can see, these various treatment options have their specific risks and limitations.
 But there are however natural alternatives such as changing your cat’s diet or food brand.
-One new option by the name of cannabidiol (CBD) is gaining much attention due to the many ailments it can be helpful with treating.
+You may have also heard about pet owners using CBD, but what does it actually do?

 What Is CBD?

 CBD oil comes from the hemp plant.
-People use CBD as a health and wellness supplement for humans and animals.
-It belongs to the group of chemical compounds known as cannabinoids, of which the medicinal qualities have been well established.
+People have been using CBD for both humans and animals.
+It belongs to the group of chemical compounds known as cannabinoids.

 You may have heard of THC, which some consider it the most popular cannabinoid.
 However, CBD is different than its cannabinoid cousin tetrahydrocannabinol (THC).
-CBD is not psychoactive and has no major side effects, meaning it will not make you or your cat feel high.
-On the other hand, THC will get you high, it is psychoactive.
+CBD is not psychoactive and generally may have only minor side effects, meaning it will not make you or your cat feel high.
+On the other hand, THC will get your cat high, as it is psychoactive.
 CBD is preferable for many cat owners, as any psychoactive substance may not be tolerated by cats ingestion of THC may result in confusion and aggravation for the feline.

 How Cannabinoids Work With The ECS